mhx/dwarfs/README.md

 this redundancy.
 See [here](#comparison) for a comparison with other compressed file systems.

-DwarFS also doesn't compromise on speed and for my use cases I've found it to be on par with SquashFS.
+DwarFS also **doesn't compromise on speed** and for my use cases I've found it to be on par with or perform better than SquashFS. **For my primary use case, DwarFS compression is an order of magnitude better than SquashFS compression, it's 4 times faster to build the file system, it's typically faster to access files on DwarFS and it uses less CPU resources.**

 Distinct features of DwarFS are: